 - Our award-winning Model United Nations chapter.
-Advisor: Prof. Emily Acevedo.
+Advisor: Prof. Cynthia McMeekin.

-The CSULA Political Science Association (CSULA-PSA) is open to all CSULA students interested in the study of politics.
+The Cal State LA Political Science Association is open to all Cal State LA students interested in the study of politics.
 As a non-partisan organization, the PSA acts as a liaison between students and the Political Science Department, provides leadership and organizational experience to motivated students, and facilitates a better understanding of politics and political issues on campus and throughout the community.

 Among other activities, the PSA regularly takes field trips to various political locations.
-In the past, the group has visited the State Capitol in Sacramento, a meeting of the Western Political Science Association in San Francisco, and the US Congress (both in 2012 and 2015).
+In the past, the group has visited the State Capitol in Sacramento, academic conferences, and Washington, DC.
 The group also takes local trips to Los Angeles City Hall and to special events throughout southern California.
-A slide show of the group's 2012 trip to Washington, DC is available on YouTube.

 In recent years, the Pre-Law Society has held an annual banquet at the end of the academic year, and a day-long Law Fair each spring (with representatives from 15 law schools, many workshops and panels, and a chance for a free LSAT prep course).